Auto Note Importer

 Bidirectional Sync Flow

-3. Airtable → Obsidian: Pull back computed values to update notes
+3. Remote → Obsidian: pull back computed values to update notes

 Conflict Resolution

-When the same field is modified in both Obsidian and Airtable:
+When the same field is modified in both Obsidian and the remote:

 ModeBehavior